KurtButler/DCE-paper/README.md

 - Figure 3: An example demonstrating the DCE in a nonlinear system.
 - Figure 4: The DCE applied to a time series problem.

+## Instructions
+To generate all figures (as .png files), you just need to run `main.m`.
+Also all the subfiles can be run independently.

+We wrote the code with Matlab 2022a.
-We did not optimize the code for efficiency.
-However, the code takes roughly 30 seconds to generate all of the figures.
+We did not optimize the code for efficiency; However, the code takes roughly 30 seconds to generate all of the figures.

 ## Citation
 If you use this project, please cite: